 - Cover a cardboard rectangle with white butcher paper

-- Grandkids roll the paper into different size rolls
+- Roll the paper into different size rolls

 Our grandkids tried gluing the rolls onto the cardboard, but they kept coming undone, so I had them draw a circle of where they wanted the roll to be and I hot-glued it in place.

-Once this step was done, the grandkids used ocean stickers to complete their coral reefs.
+Add ocean stickers to complete your coral reefs.

 Every activity we do with our grandkids includes reading lots of books!
-We usually start the day reading books to introduce the 2-day theme.
 Here are some of our favorite ocean books:

 Over in the Ocean in a Coral Reef by Marianne Berkes